-These beautiful homemade coasters and trivets are made with just pipe cleaners and yarn, so they’re an excellent craft for kids to make for a parent or grandparent.
+These homemade coasters and trivets are made with just pipe cleaners and yarn, so they’re an excellent craft for kids to make for a parent or grandparent.
 They make up quickly and easily and require no sewing or stitching skills.
 All you need to make them is yarn, pipe cleaners and a glue gun.
 (Instructional video below).

 Remember the other day I came up with these yarn-wrapped Valentines hearts when I was experimenting with pipe cleaners and yarn?